 Our daughter is almost two years old.
 I can't believe it.
 Time seemed to pass by so slowly when she was an infant...the days just ran together (probably from utter exhaustion).
 Now, she is a feisty, active, exploring toddler!
 As she gets older, I strive to continue to find creative ways to embed routines into… Continue reading What is Peace?

 We found out we were pregnant in January.
 After months of trying, the news came as a surprise.
-We knew our home and lifestyle in Placencia, Belize as a childless couple would certainly be turned upside down…we expected this.
-But because of our adventurous nature and my educational background, I thought some of the whole… Continue reading The Tiniest Teacher
+We knew our home and lifestyle in Placencia, Belize as a childless couple would certainly be turned upside down.
+We expected this.
+But because of our adventurous nature and my educational background, I thought some of the… Continue reading The Tiniest Teacher

 Last month, our research led us deep as we dove into the zones of the ocean!
 We had a blast with ocean exploration.
 The students were REALLY interested in the Hadal Zone and all the mysterious & "scary" animals that live there.
 This month, students are exploring animal habitats.
 Living in Belize is optimal for… Continue reading Ocean Unit Ends…Habitat Exploration Begins

-My students LOVE to share what they are exploring in school with their families.
-Each month, the students create a newsletter.
-We do this together in class and make a giant copy of our newsletter.
-The students come up with the main topic of our newsletter and what they would like to share with our… Continue reading Free Spirit News
+My students love to share what they are exploring in school with their families.
+Each month, the students create a collaborative newsletter.
+We do this together in class and it's an awesome way to wrap up a unit of study.
+First, we make a giant copy of our newsletter.
+The students come up with the… Continue reading Free Spirit News

 Student Led Inquiry.
 Hands on Learning.
 The Discovery Approach.
 What does this mean?
-To me, student led inquiry is letting students have a say in their learning.
+Student led inquiry is letting students have a say in their learning.
 This will look different in each educational setting, but the purpose behind student led inquiry remains the same.
-Students learn the best when they are interested in what… Continue reading Student Led Inquiry in a Multi-Age Setting
+Students learn the best when they are interested in what they are… Continue reading Student Led Inquiry in a Multi-Age Setting